microsoft/onnxruntime-inference-examples/mobile/examples/question_answering/ios/README.md

 3. Prepare the required model used in this sample.

-    Use provided `prepare_models.py` script to do the model-preparing work.
+    Use provided `prepare_model.py` script under `mobile/examples/question_answering/android/` to do the model-preparing work.
 The whole procedure includes four steps.
     1. download model from huggingface.
     2. convert model to onnx.
     3. quantize onnx model.